marscoin/marscoin/README.md

 Marscoin targets to become the first cryptocurrency on Mars, and functions as a proof of concept for incentivizing and privatizing space exploration funding.

-- Scrypt Litecoin-based CryptoCurrency
+✔ scrypt Litecoin-based cryptocurrency
+✔ DarkGravityWave network protection

-- 1 block per 2 Mars minutes
+✔ confirmation block every 2 Mars minutes (123 seconds)

-- 50 coins per block

-- 721 Blocks Per Mars Day

-- Difficulty retarget every 24 hours 39 Minutes (Mars day)

-- Subsidy halves every Mars Year
+✔ difficulty retargets every 24 hours 39 minutes (Mars day or "sol") ✔ subsidy halves every Mars year (668 sols)
+✔ 721 blocks per sol
+✔ 50 coins per block

-- ~48 million total coins
+✔ 48 million total coins by 2024

-- 300k donation premined for non-profit MarsOne
+✔ 500k donation for non-profit MarsOne
+✔ 500k donation for The Mars Society
+✔ developed and supported by The Marscoin Foundation, Inc.

 For more information, as well as an immediately useable, binary version of the Marscoin client sofware, see http://www.marscoin.org.